EduGeek Journal

 What this means for educators is: be careful!
 Something that you rely on heavily for instruction could be gone tomorrow.
 Unfortunaelty, this also means that more instructors are probably going to go with the most popular tool for their needs, even if they find another service that is a better fit.
 And I can’t say I would blame them.
 This would just mean that there is a smaller chance we will be seeing new ideas popping up online.

-2 Responses to "Problems With Google Highlight The Dangers of Being an EduPunk"
+2 thoughts on “Problems With Google Highlight The Dangers of Being an EduPunk

 I made a similar point to someone who argued for using wikispaces, which along with pbwiki, educators are really relying heavily on.